asteroid-lang/asteroid/README.md

 * Asteroid now supports its own interactive debugger `adb`.

-* Eliminated the `stride` notation in list comprehensions and replaced with the `step` notation.
+* Eliminated the `stride` notation in list comprehensions and replaced it with the `step` notation.

 * Lots of bug fixes.